lucas-pdnobrega/lucas-pdnobrega/README.md

 Pleasure to have you here!

-I'm a software engineer studying development of web systems and applications
+I'm a software engineer studying development of web systems and applications.

 Looking to find creative and unusual solutions to any coding conundrums!